dannygelman1/Crossword-Maker/README.md

     end
 ```

-This shows the sending to a friend and answering flow :
+This shows the sending to a friend and answering flow:
 ```mermaid
 sequenceDiagram
     rect rgb(235, 213, 205)